pybricks/pybricks-micropython/lib/pbio/README.md

 The `src` directory contains the main library source code.

-The `sys` directory contains platform-specific code used when this library is used as the "operating system" for a programmable brick.
+The `sys` directory contains the core "operating system" code.